If this is your first campaign for political office, there’s one tool you absolutely need to use: political storytelling.

 Elevating Your Online Presence with Stories

 When it comes to your campaign’s digital strategy, one place that is ripe for storytelling techniques is your political campaign website.
-Here are ideas of where and how you can effectively weave stories into your political candidate’s website.
+Here are ideas of where and how to effectively weave stories into your political campaign website.

 - Homepage Narrative: Use your homepage to introduce your core narrative.
 This sets the tone for what voters can expect from your campaign.